| hpaML {hpa} | R Documentation |

 The first polynomial coefficient (zero powers)

-set to 1 for identification purposes i.e. \alpha_{(0,...,0)}=1
+set to 1 for identification purposes i.e. \alpha_{(0,...,0)}=1.

-values will be removed from data
+All NA and NaN values will be removed from data matrix.

 The function calculates standard errors via sandwich estimator and significance levels are reported taking into account quasi maximum likelihood estimator (QMLE) asymptotic normality.
 If one wants to switch from QMLE to semi-nonparametric estimator (SNPE) during hypothesis testing then covariance matrix should be estimated again using bootstrap.